Avaiga/taipy-doc/docs/manuals/core/features/scheduling-and-job-execution.md

 tp.submit(scenario)
 ```
-In line 4 we are creating a new scenario from a scenario config.
-In line 6 we submit the scenario for an execution.
+In line 4, we create a new scenario from a scenario configuration.
+In line 6, we submit the scenario for execution.
 The `submit` method triggers the submission of all the scenario's pipelines.
-Behind the scene, each task of each
+Then each task of each pipeline will be
-pipeline will be submitted.
+submitted.

 You can also submit just a single pipeline with the same [`tp.submit`](../../../reference/#taipy.core.taipy.submit)
 method: